whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 #### Description

-  Project Overview

   "A business is only as smart as its data.
 Let's build a system able to load, parse, search, and execute business intelligence queries against the data from a typical e-commerece business."

-  Learning Goals

-  Use tests to drive both the design and implementation of code

-  Decompose a large application into components

-  Use test fixtures instead of actual data when testing

-  Connect related objects together through references

-  Learn an agile approach to building software

 #### Evaluation Comments